boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-linux/deploy-bold-bi-using-apache-server/configure-apache-server-in-ubuntu.md

 ~~~

-Once the Apache configuration is established, run the `sudo apache2ctl configtest` to verify the syntax of the configuration files.
-If the configuration file test is successful, force the Apache to pick up the changes by running the `sudo systemctl restart apache2.`
+Once the Apache configuration is established, run `sudo apache2ctl configtest` to verify the syntax of the configuration files.
+If the configuration file test is successful, force Apache to pick up the changes by running `sudo systemctl restart apache2`.

 ## Configure SSL for Apache server

-If you have an SSL certificate for your domain and need to configure the site with your SSL certificate, follow these steps or you can skip this.
+If you have an SSL certificate for your domain and need to configure the site with it, follow these steps or you can skip this:

-1. Uncomment the following marked lines in the Apache config file.
+1. Uncomment the marked lines in the Apache config file.

     ![Before SSL Configure In Apache Server](/static/assets/installation-and-deployment/images/before-ssl-configure-for-apache-server.png)

-2. Replace the localhost with your domain.
+2. Replace "localhost" with your domain.

-3. Define the path of the SSL certificate:
+3. Define the path of the SSL certificate: `ssl_certificate /etc/ssl/domain.crt`.
-   `ssl_certificate /etc/ssl/domain.crt.`

-4. Specify the directory where the SSL certificate key is located:
+4. Specify the directory where the SSL certificate key is located: `ssl_certificate_key /etc/ssl/domain.key`.
-    `ssl_certificate_key /etc/ssl/domain.key.`

 	![After SSL Configure In Apache Server](/static/assets/installation-and-deployment/images/after-ssl-configure-for-apache-server.png)

-5. Save and run the sudo apache2ctl configtest to verify the syntax of the configuration file.
-If the configuration file test is successful, force the Apache to pick up the changes by running the sudo apache2ctl restart.
+5. Save the changes and run `sudo apache2ctl configtest` to verify the syntax of the configuration file.
+If the configuration file test is successful, force Apache to pick up the changes by running `sudo apache2ctl restart`.

-> **NOTE:** If you are configuring the application with SSL, you need to update the URL’s in the product.json file with `HTTPS` located in the `/var/www/boldbi-embedded/boldbi/app_data/configuration.`
+> **NOTE:** If you are configuring the application with SSL, you need to update the URLs in the product.json file with `HTTPS`, located in `/var/www/boldbi-embedded/boldbi/app_data/configuration.`

 ## Next steps